matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 of failure.

 389) When designing a cache that discards the data accessed the longest time ago, which eviction policy is appropriate?
 Answer: LRU.
 A "least recently used" policy is most commonly used, and evicts data that hasn't been accessed in the longest amount of time once memory for the cache fills up.

 390) If you need to minimize client latency for retrieving static data around the world at any cost, you would use:
 Answer: A CDN.
 Content Delivery Networks (CDN's) are aimed at the problem of global traffic and minimizing latency due to long network hops.
 Load balancers and caching technologies such as Redis can also be parts of low-latency designs, but are not specifically for the problem of global traffic.

 391) An SLA of 100ms at "three nines" means?
-Answer: My system will respond in less than 100 mn 99.9% of the time.
+Answer: My system will respond in less than 100 ms 99.9% of the time.

 392) In HDFS, the server responsible for coordinating requests is called the?
 Answer: Name node.